GrHalbgott/morse-chugging/README.md

 # Morse to (melodic) chugging

-Morse code is a beautiful thing - consisting solely of short and long notes, you can directly translate it to MIDI data.
+Morse code is a beautiful thing - consisting solely of short and long notes as well as pauses, you can directly translate it to MIDI data.<br/>
-And this MIDI data, it rocks hard.
+And this MIDI data, it rocks hard.<br/>
 My dear people, it's time for some hard-hitting chugs!

 ## Installation